wanttobeamaster/dify-docs/en/getting-started/dify-for-education.md

 Your educational verification application may be rejected or revoked in the following situations:

+1. Did not accept *Terms & Agreements* when applying for educational verification
-   - Non-educational email registration
+2. Non-educational email registration
-   - Fraudulent email or information
+3. Fraudulent email or information
-   - Educational privilege misuse
+4. Educational privilege misuse
-   - False institutional information
+5. False institutional information

 To appeal a rejected/revoked verification, please email <support@dify.ai> for assistance.